sbaum95/sbaum95.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Global Health and Population at Harvard University.
+I am a PhD candidate in Population Health Sciences at Harvard University, working at the intersection of health economics and infectious disease epidemiology.

-I study the drivers of patient and provider demand for diagnostic information, interventions aimed at improving the allocation of testing, and approaches to correct potential biases from these sources of selection in surveillance data.
-My research combines applied microeconomics, infectious disease modeling, and quasi-experimental causal inference methods.
+I study patient and provider decision making with the aim of improving the quality of health care in the US and around the world.
+Specifically, I am interested in how information affects health care decision making, and how those decisions interact with health systems to shape patient outcomes and inferences about population health.
+My research combines quasi-experimental causal inference methods with infectious disease modeling to estimate policy impacts and their broader consequences for population health.

-I am affiliated with the Center for Communicable Disease Dynamics and the Institute for Quantitative Social Science.
+My research has been funded by 2026 social policy award from the Horowitz Foundation, and I am affiliated with the Center for Communicable Disease Dynamics and the Institute for Quantitative Social Science.

 Prior to starting my PhD, I worked at MIT’s Abdul Latif Jameel Poverty Action Lab (J-PAL), Population Services International, EcoHealth Alliance, and the New York City Department of Health and Mental Hygiene.
-I received my BA in Economics from Barnard College, Columbia University.
+I received my BA in Economics (magna cum laude) from Barnard College, Columbia University.

 <strong> I am currently on the job market (2026-2027)